agraef/midizap/README.md

 # Authors, License and Credits

-midizap is free and open source software licensed under the GPLv3, see the LICENSE file for details.
+midizap is free and open source software licensed under the GPLv3, please see the LICENSE file in the distribution for details.

 Copyright 2013 Eric Messick (FixedImagePhoto.com/Contact)
 Copyright 2018 Albert Graef (<aggraef@gmail.com>)